 Did you know the direction your ceiling fan is running will have an impact on you being able to keep your house cool?
 Run ceiling fans in a counterclockwise direction (when looking up) when you’re in the room to help keep you cool through evaporation!

 While your AC system is working overtime in the summer, the filter is getting more use than usual, and therefore is going to get dirtier.
-By changing the AC air filter every month or so during this high use season allows air to flow easily through your HVAC system, making it run more efficiently and saving energy.
+By changing the Portable AC air filter every month or so during this high use season allows air to flow easily through your HVAC system, making it run more efficiently and saving energy.

 Don’t run the dishwasher, clothes washer/dryer, or other appliances during the heat of the day, since these machines generate heat and humidity that can make your home uncomfortable.
 Put these chores off until evening when possible.